 If the complaint is about the Headteacher, a hearing by the Chair of Governors becomes Stage 2.
-If the complainant is unhappy he/she needs to write to the Clerk of Governors whereupon a panel of three Governors (not previously involved) will hear the complaint.
+If the complainant is unhappy they need to write to the Clerk of Governors whereupon a panel of three Governors (not previously involved) will hear the complaint.
 Their decision will be final.